 Q: What is the significance of the Battle of Atlanta in American history?

 A: The Battle of Atlanta was a turning point in the Civil War.
-It demonstrated the Union's superior strength and resources and helped to secure the Union victory.
+Day to day, it demonstrated the Union's superior strength and resources and helped to secure the Union victory.
 It also marked a significant step towards the end of slavery and the reunification of the United States.

 Conclusion